monzee/archbooster/README.md

 }
 ```

+This example doesn't really make sense because the state is something you want
-See the `demo` module for examples and reasoning when to use this over plain
+to emit at subscription time.
+See the `app` module for concrete examples on how
-`MutableLiveData`.
+it might be used.

 ### LiveView